Eid ul Fitr 2021

-Remember one thing that Fasting on Eid days i-e Eid ul-Fitr and Eid al-Adha are forbidden as the same is evident from the following Hadith:
+Remember one thing that Fasting on Eid days i-e Eid ul-Fitr and Eid al-Adha is forbidden as the same is evident from the following Hadith:

 Narrated Abu Said Al-Khudri (R.A.) that Prophet (S.A.W.) said:

-Eid-ul-Fitr is a period of happiness and enjoyment; and this is also evident from the following Hadith:
+Eid-ul-Fitr is a time of happiness and enjoyment; and this is also evident from the following Hadith:

 It was narrated by Aisha (R.A.) who reported that Prophet (S.A.W.) said to Abu Bakr (R.A.)
 (On the day of Eid when Abu Bakr (R.A.) saw two girls were singing the stories about the Day of Buath in Madinah):

 “…..
 O Abu Bakr!
 Every people have their Eid and this is our Eid.”

 In another narration, it is said that Allah’s Messenger (S.A.W.) said to Abu Bakr (R.A.):

 “Let them be O Abu Bakr, for these are day of Eid.”

 Religious scholars have differing opinions on Eid prayers.
 However, all Muslims should attend prayers

 of both Eids as most scholars, on the basis of strong evidence, is of opinion